Bringing the dawn chorus back to Maungakiekie

 Maungakiekie Songbird is a community driven project that has a mission to enhance the local habitat around Maungakiekie / One Tree Hill to help bring back the birdsong.

 Launched in mid-2020, we support households within a defined halo area around the perimeter of Maungakiekie / One Tree hill with a range of resources such as native trees, pest traps, bird feeders and weta motels.
-As of late Sept 2024 we have over 820 member households, which is close to one third of all households within the halo area - if you're a local resident we would love to have you join up - please register on the 'register' tab and we will be in touch.
+As of mid November 2024 we have over 850 member households, which is one third of all households within the halo area - if you're a local resident we would love to have you join up - please register on the 'register' tab and we will be in touch.

 RESOURCES - native plant & trap collection events